Where did Latin come from?

 The Roman Empire lasted for more than a thousand years, so there was plenty of time to produce a lot of writing.
 Latin, an Indo-European language, was written in an alphabet derived from the Greek alphabet, with some letters changed: the Latin or Roman alphabet is essentially the one Americans use today.
 English-speakers have added the letters J and U and W.

 That is, almost none of the actual books that people read at that time survive: papyrus and parchment just don’t last that well.
 So the words survive, but in later copies of later copies.
 For some books, many copies survive; for other books, only a few.
-There are some books where only one single copy survived.
+There are some books, like the first part of Tacitus’s Annales, where only one single copy survived.